Installing a BlazeMeter Agent using a Helm Chart

 limits:

-MEM: #2Gi
+MEM: 2Gi

-storage: #1024 # This is in MB
+storage: 1024 # Ephemeral storage in MB (optional)

 resourcesExecutors: